-Many basic UK Indesit washing machines fitted with a rotary dial indicate error codes by clicking the dial continuously round and flashing the door lock light a set number of times.
+Many basic UK Indesit washing machines were fitted with a rotary dial instead of a control panel.
+Unable to indicate error codes with a display they instead indicate error codes by clicking the dial continuously round and flashing the door lock light a set number of times.

-In my experience, this fault code usually required a replacement PCB and EEProm.
-A connection fault on the heater usually results in the entire washing machine going dead.
+In my experience, this fault code usually required a replacement PCB and EEProm chip.
+If the fault was a connection fault on the heater or an open circuit heater it usually results in the entire washing machine going dead.
 Nothing will work, but the LEDs light up.
-This symptom can also be caused by an open circuit motor or other faults.
+Note: this symptom can also be caused by an open circuit motor and other faults.

 It’s always possible for a connection fault to cause error codes but the heater relay is embedded in the PCB and if it develops a fault the whole board needs replacing.
 I don’t recommend replacing the PCB as a DIY repair.
 It is an expensive part and it will not be guaranteed unless fitted by an engineer.
 New PCBs do not come with the micro-chip EEPROM which would also need fitting.
 Replacing the PCB and EEPROM yourself is risky.
 If the fault is not cured you cannot send the parts back.